Pungyeon/go-rabbitmq-example/README.md

 }
 ```

-At the very top of our code, we are defining our Emitter struct, which contains an amqp.Connection.
+At the very top of our code, we are defining our Emitter struct (a class), which contains an amqp.Connection.

-**setup** - Makes sure that the exchange that we are sending messages to actually exists, but calling the declareExchange function from our event.go file.
+**setup** - Makes sure that the exchange that we are sending messages to actually exists.
+We do this by retreiving a channel from our connection pool and calling the idempotent declareExchange function from our event.go file.

 **Push** - Sends a message to our exchange.
-First we get a new `Channel` from our connection pool and if we receive no errors when doing so, we publish our message.
-Declaring the exchange with using our static method.
-The function takes two input parameters `event` and `severity`; Event is the message to be sent and severity is our logging serverity, which will define which messages are received by which subscribers, based on their search queries.
+First we get a new `channel` from our connection pool and if we receive no errors when doing so, we publish our message.
+The function takes two input parameters `event` and `severity`; `event` is the message to be sent and severity is our logging serverity, which will define which messages are received by which subscribers, based on their search queries.

 **NewEventEmitter** - Will return a new Emitter, or an error, making sure that the connection is established to our AMQP server.

-#### consumer.go
 The last bit of code to write for our library, is our consumer struct and right away we can see that it is somewhat similar to our emitter struct.
+#### ./lib/event/consumer.go
 ```go
 package event